-For simplicity of presentation, here we treat together all calls except the IN calls, because these were served in a separate system in August-December.
-The arrival patterns for the other types of calls appear to be reasonably stable in August-December.
-Therefore, in this section we use the August-December data to fit the arrival parameters.
-To avoid having to adjust for the short service time phenomenon noted in Section 4.1, we use only November and December data to fit parameters for service times.
-Also, here we consider only regular weekdays (Sunday-Thursday) that were not full or partial holidays.
+For simplicity of presentation we treat together here all calls except the Internet calls (IN), since these were served in a separate system from August to December.
+The arrival patterns for the other types of calls appear to be reasonably stable from August through December.
+Therefore, in this section we use August-December data to fit the arrival parameters.
+To avoid having to adjust for the short-service-time phenomenon noted in Section 4.1, we use only November and December data to fit parameters for service times.
+Also, we consider here only regular weekdays (Sunday through Thursday) that were not full or partial holidays.